Nato-RnD/godo/theme_addons/muk_web_theme/doc/index.rst

 To install this module, you need to:

-Download the module and add it to your Odoo addons folder.
-Afterward, log on to your Odoo server and go to the Apps menu.
+Download the module and add it to your Godo addons folder.
+Afterward, log on to your Godo server and go to the Apps menu.
 Trigger the debug mode and update the list by clicking on the "Update Apps List" link.
 Now install the module by clicking on the install button.